Lyme disease has become more common in the past few years, and it causes a variety of symptoms, some of which can be extremely debilitating.

 Although there is little clinical research on the subject, there are reports of patients using CBD oil for Lyme disease.
 For those who have never heard of CBD, it is short for cannabidiol.
 It is one of the many active compounds in cannabis.
 However, unlike its cousin THC, it does not cause intoxicating effects.

 For this reason, CBD has become popular among people with a wide variety of health issues.
 It provides many of the benefits of cannabis without getting users high.
-In fact, most companies manufacture their CBD oils using industrial hemp rather than marijuana plants.
-The main difference is that hemp contains less than 0.3% THC.
+In fact, most companies manufacture their CBD oils using hemp rather than marijuana plants.
+The difference is that hemp contains less than 0.3% THC.

 When these receptors and chemicals bind together, they trigger a range of reactions that help to maintain homeostasis (balance) within the body.
 The ECS plays a role in many different functions, including mood, movement, sensation, appetite, immunity, and more.